Visnes/OmegaModule/README.md

 This mod adds an endgame Omega Module that combines the effects of Speed, Efficiency, Productivity and Quality modules into a single module item.

-## Design notes
+## Notes
-- Each tier adds the effects of the other for modules
+- Each tier adds the effects of the other four modules
 - Easy mode can be toogled in the settings under Startup.
 This makes the recipe to create these modules only require other modules, not other resources.
 - Omega Module 1 requires the research of Space Science Pack and all other tier one modules.
 - Omega Module 2 requires the research of Vulcanus, Gleba, Fulgora and all other tier two modules.